bmdanielsson/marvin-nets/README.md

 **net-9ef737e9.nnue**

-This net was trained using 3B positions searched to depth 8 using.
+This net was trained using 3B positions searched to depth 8.
 It was trained with --use-factorizer.

 # v5 nets